Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Lower bounds

 \subsection{Controlling oscillations by testing bilinear forms against pairs of test functions}

-Mean oscillation can be controlled by testing the bilinear form of operator against pairs of test functions.
-This is only step in the proof of lower bounds that relies on the concrete structure of operator.
+Mean oscillation can be controlled by testing the bilinear form of the operator against pairs of test functions.
+This is the only step in the proof of the lower bounds that relies on the concrete structure of the operator.

 For commutators $[b,T]$, the argument for the Beurling transform $T=S$ is classical \cite{coifman1976}.
-The argument for a very general class of Calder\'on--Zygmund singular kernels, together with a discussion on previous results, can be found in \cite{hytonen2021} (cf. \cite[Proposition 4.2]{HOS22}):
+The argument for a very general class of Calder\'on--Zygmund singular kernels, together with a discussion on previous results, can be found in \cite{hytonen2021} (cf. \cite[Proposition 4.2]{HOS23}):

 \begin{lemma}[Oscillations are dominated by testing the commutator against test functions; {\cite{hytonen2021}}] Let $b\in L^1_{\loc}(\br^d,\bc)$ and let $K$ be a non-degenerate $\omega$-Calder\'on--Zygmund kernel.
 Let $\ip{g,[b,T]f}$ denote (as convenient self-explanatory abbreviation) the off-support bilinear form